 What are the formatting requirements for my thesis/dissertation?

-Follow the instructions in the UCI Thesis and Dissertation Manual.
-Please note that the Manual will answer most, if not all, of the questions you may have about formatting your thesis/dissertation.
+Follow the guidelines in the UCI Thesis/Dissertation Formatting Manual.
+The Manual will answer most, if not all, of the questions you may have about formatting your thesis/dissertation.

 Additionally, the manual includes sample pages for each section of the preliminary pages and complete templates in Word and LaTex.